Tuscany Village: Tuscany

 In 2009, Jim Rhodes filed for Chapter 11 bankruptcy and agreed to turn over Tuscany to his creditors.
-Residents of Tuscany welcomed the news of Rhodes' departure, as they felt that he had mismanaged the community's homeowner association (HOA).
+Residents of Tuscany welcomed the news of Rhodes' departure, as they felt that he had mismanaged the community homeowner association (HOA).
 In recent years, the HOA had seen frequent changes in its board presidents and community managers, and residents alleged that community upkeep had been neglected.
 Empty home lots were also spread throughout Tuscany.
 Only 700 of 2,000 homes had been built in the community up to that point.
 Creditors led by Credit Suisse were owed $370 million, and they took over control of Tuscany in January 2010.
 Dunhill Homes, a newly formed company in Dallas, was named later that year to manage and further develop Tuscany.
 In 2014, Century Communities purchased Dunhill Homes and acquired Tuscany Village.

 In 2015, the golf club was sold to two golfers who renamed it as Chimera Golf Club.
 They also made various improvements and reopened an outdoor bar and grill.
 At the time, Century Communities had approximately 450 vacant home lots left to develop at Tuscany Village, with residential construction expected to continue into 2019.
 Some home lots were developed by Lennar.